ome/ome-files-performance/README.md

     benchmark test
 -   relative performance is defined as the ratio of the performance vs the performance of Bio-Formats on Linux for each test
--   metadata item rate is defined as the number of XML items (elements and attributes) transfered per unit of time expressed in kiloitems/s
--   metadata rate is defined as the rate of XML transfer per unit of time expressed in KiB/s
+-   metadata rate is defined as the rate of XML transfer per unit of time expressed in MiB/s or kiloitems/s (where items corresponds to XML elements and attributes)
--   pixel data rate is defined as the rate of binary pixel data transfer per unit of time expressed in MiB/s
+-   pixeldata rate is defined as the rate of binary pixeldata transfer per unit of time expressed in MiB/s

 ## References